vsrinivas/fuchsia/system/uapp/install-fuchsia/README.md

 much of the system operating from internal storage of a device as possible.
 The installer will eventually be superseded by a robust update/refresh mechanism.
-Running Fuchsia from internal storage will make booting faster and reduce memory pressure because the seconardy bootfs will no longer be stored in RAM.
+Running Fuchsia from internal storage will make booting faster and reduce memory pressure because the secondary bootfs will no longer be stored in RAM.
 This also allows you to experience more of the real performance of the system and exercise the storage stack.